hfwang132/pynq-z2-acrylic/README.md

-CAD design for acrylic protection for PYNQ-Z2
+CAD design for the acrylic protection for PYNQ-Z2 board.